crake7/Network-Pen-Test-Tools/Exfiltration/README.md

 #### `email_exfil.py`

-* This program uses hybrid encryption: You can read `cryptor.py` to have a high-level overview of its functionality.
 * The program will encrypt the data you provide, and will email it to an account depending on your OS:
   * It will use *Outlook* if you are using Windows.
   * It will use *Google's SMTP* if you are using anything else.